Generic name: dextromethorphan [ DEX-troe-me-THOR-fan ]

-Brand name: Babee Cof, Buckleys Mixture, Creomulsion, DayQuil Cough, Delsym, Robafen Cough Liquidgels, Scot-Tussin Diabetic, Silphen DM
+Brand names: Babee Cof, Buckleys Mixture, Creomulsion, DayQuil Cough, Delsym, ... show all 8 brands Robafen Cough Liquidgels, Scot-Tussin Diabetic, Silphen DM

 Drug class: Antitussives